Attilly

-Attilly is a commune in the department of Aisne in the Hauts-de-France region of northern France.
+Attilly (Picard: Attchy) is a commune in the department of Aisne in the Hauts-de-France region of northern France.

 Geography

 Attilly is located 5 km west of Saint-Quentin just north of the A29 autoroute which passes through the southwestern corner of the commune.
 It can be accessed by several roads: the D73 from Beauvois-en-Vermandois in the southwest to Villeveque, the D733 from Etreillers in the south going northwest to Villeveque, the D33 going north from Etreillers to Attilly village and continuing north to Marteville and Vermand, the D73 from the D1029 in the north to Marteville, and the D686 from Holnon in the east to the village.
 There are three villages and hamlets in the commune: